-- A cumulative GPA of 3.0 or better or successful completion of probationary Strategic Intelligence courses; - A satisfactory written application and successful oral interview; - A commitment to observe and keep all security and confidentiality agreements, as many students will work with sensitive data in internships or other activities.
+- A satisfactory written application and successful oral interview; - A commitment to observe and keep all security and confidentiality agreements, as many students will work with sensitive data in internships or other activities.

 STRATEGIC INTELLIGENCE IN NATIONAL SECURITY MAJOR

 The Strategic Intelligence in National Security Major prepares students to be outstanding intelligence professionals with a distinctly Christian perspective, and emphasizes information analysis to support wise decision making in national security.
 Students will gain the knowledge, skills, and experience they need to compete effectively for positions with intelligence and security organizations.
 Students also develop a strong sense of professionalism, a respect for the intelligence function and its key role in defending a free society, and the ability to use moral imagination in anticipating and responding to moral, ethical, and mission challenges in defending the nation's security.
 Our program emphasizes that more fully understanding mission objectives may open up many solutions, and help avoid falling into the too common trap of 'either-or' false dilemmas.
 In providing this preparation, the Strategic Intelligence faculty are advised and supported by a Board of Advisors consisting of nationally recognized experts in intelligence.